suloku/ChocoEdit/README.md

 Changelog:
 ::::::::::

+0.2a 16 July 2016
+- Small bug prevented loading ID from FF8 PSX savegame.
+- Disable "load from FF8" button when there's no save and for PC saves.

 0.2 12 July 2016
 - Added PC savegame support using Ficedula's FFLZS v1.20 for (de)compression.
 The exe file is embedded for convenience.